alphaX86/terma/README.md

 # Terma

-Terma is a terminal style portfolio website. _Work in progress_
+Terma is a terminal style portfolio website.
+This is based on m4tt72's [Terminal](https://github.com/m4tt72/terminal) project.

-## Libraries Used

-jQuery, JS

 ## License